garagehive/garagehive.github.io/docs/garagehive-accountancy-routines.md

 ## Quarterly Routines

-* Check your VAT Liability for the month - [Video](https://youtu.be/xOU4GByl7yg "More Info")
+* Check your VAT Liability for the quarter - [Video](https://youtu.be/xOU4GByl7yg "More Info")
-* Analyse your VAT Entries for the month - [Video](https://youtu.be/bW8LF0xUdUQ "More Info")
+* Analyse your VAT Entries for the quarter - [Video](https://youtu.be/bW8LF0xUdUQ "More Info")
 * Submit your VAT via MTD - [Video](https://youtu.be/nHc-qOl9e64 "More Info")
 * Make sure that once you have submitted your VAT you Calculate and Post your VAT Settlement as per this [Video](https://youtu.be/nHc-qOl9e64?t=211 "More Info"). **This is a critical process, if you have any questions please contact support.**